adirahman/element-face-sdk-android/docs/element-face-sdk-guide.md

 - AndroidX Kotlin extensions: 1.3.0
 - Airbnb Lottie Library: 3.0.7

-References of dependencies can be found in the sample projects at [app-face](../app-face/build.gradle).
+References for dependencies can be found in the sample project at [app-face](../app-face/build.gradle).

 ## SDK Integration
 ### Initialize the Element Face SDK